 First of all: I love art.
 But besides that, I know how difficult it is to make a living from it

 I have always loved art.
-For the last I don’t know how many years the simple act of going to a museum of contemporary art, an art event or just enjoying the wonderful street art that pops up everywhere nowadays has been one of my favorite things to do.
+For the last, I don’t know how many years the simple act of going to a museum of contemporary art, an art event or just enjoying the incredible street art that pops up everywhere nowadays has been one of my favorite things to do.

 In 2011 I moved to Buenos Aires where I created and founded The Eclectic Tomorrow.
 Dedicating my time to establishing close relationships with emerging artists and getting my feet wet by organizing my first art exhibitions in the name of The Eclectic Tomorrow were important milestones for my agency.
 Around two years later, my fascination for Mexico and its culture and art made me move to Mexico City, where I lived for almost four years expanding the scope of my agency.
 Because being in close contact with a lot of artists during the past eight years made me realize that their actual path of success always begins way earlier than with a debut art show or a creative project being funded by a confident client: The very first step to a creative career for all of them is and was to honestly know themselves, what their talents and flaws were, what they really wanted to achieve and how they could actually pursue it.
 So I developed and started holding my two-part workshop called The Construction of the Artist to teach emerging talents the knowledge and the tools to promote and manage themselves.